 Faintich builds a strong case.

-Romeand the archbishop of ) who issued coins.
-Faintich repeatedly states his major premise by referring to “the divine right of kings” a concept alien to the Catholics of the Middle Ages, but nicely enunciated to the English Parliament by the Protestant statesman, King James VI of Canterbury .
-By not examining coins issued by ecclesiastic authorities and by ignoring the actual conflicts of church versus crown, Faintich undermines the theory that pellets, annulets, stars, mullets, crescents, combs and bars were intended as symbols of divine favor for mundane rulers.
+“For example, he speaks entirely of secular authorities: counts, dukes, princes, kings and emperors.
+Never does he address the bishops (including the bishop of Rome and the archbishop of Canterbury) who issued coins.
+Faintich repeatedly states his major premise by referring to “the divine right of kings” a concept alien to the Catholics of the Middle Ages, but nicely enunciated to the English Parliament by the Protestant statesman, King James VI of Scotland.
+By not examining coins issued by ecclesiastic authorities and by ignoring the actual conflicts of church versus crown, Faintich undermines the theory that pellets, annulets, stars, mullets, crescents, combs and bars were intended as symbols of divine favor for mundane rulers.”
 Bulletin of the Society for the History of Astronomy (Issue 21, Autumn 2011.)
-Scotland